Risk Analyst Visa Sponsorship Jobs in New York

 Which companies sponsor visas for risk analysts in New York?

 Large financial institutions and insurance companies are the most consistent visa sponsors for risk analysts in New York.
-JPMorgan Chase, Citigroup, Goldman Sachs, Morgan Stanley, BlackRock, and AIG all have dedicated immigration support teams and a track record of sponsoring H-1B and other work visas.
+JPMorgan Chase, Citigroup, Goldman Sachs, Morgan Stanley, BlackRock, and AIG all have dedicated immigration support teams and a track record of sponsoring H-1B visa and other work visas.
 Consulting firms with New York offices, including Deloitte and McKinsey, also sponsor risk analyst roles regularly.

 Which visa types are most common for risk analyst roles in New York?